cjboco/cjboco-boilerplate/Readme.md

 This is my base boilerplate for web development.
 Designed to be somewhat like Grunt or Gulp, it has automatic functionality that will minify code, CSS and images.

 ### Setup
-You need to create a `.ftpsrc` file.
+You need to create a `.ftpjsrc` file.
 This holds your FTP credentials.
-Checkout the `.ftpsrc-sample` for reference.
+Checkout the `.ftpjsrc-sample` for reference.
 (This file needs to be created regardless if you use the FTP options or not.

 Built in commands are: